 Camping is an excellent way to escape your busy life, unplug and bond with the people you love.
 A camping trip is also an appealing vacation idea if you are looking to explore the great outdoors.
 Before you head out on a camping trip, there are a few things you should know.

-What Are Some Items to Bring When Camping?
+What Other Items Should You Bring When Camping?

 Biodegradable soaps and toiletries are the most eco-friendly options for washing dishes and cleaning up sweaty campers.
 Unlike conventional products with ingredients that can end up in streams, leach into soil and be harmful to wildlife, biodegradables have minimal impact on the environment.

 Other equipment you should bring includes a first aid kit, knives and lighters.

 How Much Food Should You Bring On a Camping Trip?

 You must consider how long you will be away and how many people you need to feed.
 Once you've determined this, you can better meal prep and pack for your trip.
 Be sure to bring enough food for three meals a day, plus snacks for energy on the trail.

 You don't want to over-pack though, since leftovers may not keep during the duration of your trip.

 Consider simple options like soup, sandwiches and pasta.
 For dinner, think about preparing foil dinners that you can cook in a grill or over an open fire.